cdavieira/rustv/doc/gdbstub.md

 initial negotiation is handled in the code, how the gdbstub takes care of modifying the emulated context once an instruction arrives.
 All of these things are (somehow) documented here (somewhere)

+---

+ON HOW GDB TRANSFERS CONTROL BACK TO THE STUB WHEN THE USER RUNS THE STEP COMMAND

+* after the user runs the step command, the gdb client hands control to the stub, which gets set to the 'Running' state

+* the stub then hands control to the target (the emulated context), which proceeds its normal execution
+> notice that the steps yet to be executed by the target are expected to be
+> known by it at this point.
+This makes total sense, considering that the
+> target should have the program loaded into memory
+>> in code, this corresponds to a call to 'wait_for_stop_reason'

+* the target eventually has to hand control back to the stub and this is done by notifying the reason for why it has decided to stop the execution
+> the stop reason lets the stub know why the target decided to stop its
+> execution
+>> in code, this corresponds to the implementation of the
+>> 'wait_for_stop_reason' method
+>>> all stop reasons can be found in the enum 'MultiThreadStopReason'

+* once the stub gets handed back the control over the transmission, it informs the gdb client whatever had just happened in the target side
+> in code, this corresponds to a call to 'report_stop'
+>> the stub might inform different things to the gdb client (the target decided
+>> to stop, there's an incoming byte being transmitted, something happened to
+>> the connection itself or with the target)

+* after notifying the gdb client and if everything worked just fine, then the stub goes back to the 'Idle' state and keeps on waiting for more instructions

+* if the gdb client doesn't see a reason to stop its own execution (or whatever), it hands control back to the stub, waking it up once more and setting its state to Running

+* this process keeps happening until the machine informs there's nothing else to be done